Read papers the way they deserve to be read.

 Text Selection & Copy

-Switch to Text Select mode via the floating toolbar to select and copy text from PDF pages.
-The toolbar provides Browse, Text Select, and Copy buttons with clear visual feedback for the active mode.
+Switch to Text Select on the floating toolbar to select and copy text from any page, with clear feedback for the active mode.

 Motion Blur